Pakistani man sentenced in U.S. to 40 years prison for al Qaeda plot

 Naseer was first arrested in April 2009 in a British anti-terrorism operation.
 British authorities never charged Naseer, but he was later indicted in the United States and extradited in 2013.

-Naseer, who was raised in Peshawar, Pakistan and called himself a semi-professional cricket player, led an al Qaeda cell that plotted to bomb a shopping centre in Manchester, England, in 2009, prosecutors said.
+Naseer, who was raised in Peshawar, Pakistan and called himself a semi-professional cricket player, led an al Qaeda cell that plotted to bomb a shopping center in Manchester, England, in 2009, prosecutors said.

 The proposed bombing in Britain was part of an overall al Qaeda plot that included attacks against New York City's subway system and a Copenhagen newspaper, prosecutors said.